 - Front-end development also called client-side development of your website or application.
 This aspect of the development process deals with the interactive components of the website.

 It deals with producing the elements that users see and interact with.
-Included in this is incorporation of text colours and styles, buttons, images, and navigation menus.
+Included in this is the incorporation of text colours and styles, buttons, images, and navigation menus.

 - Back-end development also called server-side development, involves the technical foundation of the website.
-This side of development arranges data and the process of making sure that everything on the front-end works.
+This side of development arranges data and the process of making sure that everything on the front end works.